 Disentangling Multiplicity, Integration, and Dissociation, by Jack Dawkins, Yavari Caralize, Vova Romanov, and Fiona Romanova (2023).
 Jack, Yavari, Vova, and Fiona distinguish between dissociative senses of self and multiplicity, as well as integrating trauma and therapies intended to “cure” multiplicity.

-Only Meteors Are Impactful, by various Prometheans (2023).
+Only Meteors Are Impactful, by various Pluresians (2023).
 In this audio play, Hess, Jack, Vova, Zip, Yavari, and Jamie mock a variety of misconceptions about multiplicity, including two-dimensional “types of alters,” the idea that systems have to have astronomically high IQs, and ableist interpretations of what it means to be a functioning system.
 (They manage to take a few swipes at absurd management-speak, too!)

 Mutually Emergent Association, by Jamie Dawkins (2019).
 A proposed alternative model for trauma-based multiplicity that focuses on long-term well-being without condemning plurality in and of itself.